ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

     On 1992-11-22 a sorghum crop is emerging.
     So far, the simulation seems to progress in a standard manner.
     On 1992-12-16 sorghum reaches floral initiation, on 1993-01-10 the flag-leaf stage is reached, and on 1993-01-22 the sorghum field is flowering.
-    On 1993-01-27 we record the start of grain filling, but saidly on 1993-03-01 the sorghum crop fails due to a loss of leaf area.
+    On 1993-01-27 we record the start of grain filling, but sadly on 1993-03-01 the sorghum crop fails due to a loss of leaf area.
    </p>

    <img src="_static/APSIMscreenshot_StuckInSorghum_Log.png" alt="StuckInSorghum_Log" width="100%">